Respected Clarksville Divorce Attorneys Ready To Fight For You

 Simply put: We are always for reconciliation if it can be achieved.
 We encourage you to explore alternatives, such as separation and especially marriage counseling.

 If you are considering a divorce, beginning a child custody case, or need child support help, contact a family lawyer at Batson Nolan, PLC.
 Located just 45 minutes from Nashville, TN we are committed to helping clients navigate complicated issues including child support, custody, military divorce, and more!
-Let us help you find a resolution in Clarksville, Springfield, Dickson, Ashland City, and beyond.
+Let us help you find a resolution in Clarksville, Dickson, Ashland City, and beyond.

 Our experienced legal team also handles other family legal matters cases, including: